jenkinsci/virtualbox-plugin/README.md

 VirtualBox Plugin
 =================

-This plugin manage slaves using VirtualBox vms with its WebServer API.
+This plugin manage remoting agents using VirtualBox VMs with the VBoxWebSrv API.

 It currently supports VirtualBox versions 5.2 and 6.0 (the versions actively maintained by Oracle).